fakhir-shad/flash_notifier/README.md

 ### For Bootstrap Flash Messages

-Add this helper method in your layout and leave rest to the gem!
+Add this helper method in your layout and make sure you have bootstrap installed!

     <%= build_bootstrap_flash %>